This post contains affiliate links.

 • By itself: Just like any other ripened fruit, jackfruit is great to eat on its own.

-• Add-ins: Add it to jackfruit smoothies, in yogurt, or on top of ice cream for an extra flavor boost.
+• Add-ins: Add it to smoothies, in yogurt, or on top of ice cream for an extra flavor boost.

 Storing Jackfruit